 That experience started me on a journey of learning which chihuahua health issues genuinely need a vet and which ones I can handle myself with basic supplies and a calm head.
 I want to be clear about something before we go any further – this is not about avoiding veterinary care.
 If your chihuahua is seriously ill, in pain, or behaving in ways that concern you, go to the vet.
 Always.
 But there are minor ailments that every chihuahua owner encounters, and knowing how to handle them at home saves money, reduces stress for your dog, and keeps the emergency clinic available for actual emergencies.
+For more detail, see the AKC Chihuahua breed health guide.
+For more detail, see the VCA Hospitals dog conditions library.

 Getting Your Chihuahua Used to Being Handled